September Massacres: Killings outside Paris

-Official role
+Role of officials

 According to Timothy Tackett: "For a period of some 48 hours between the 29th and 31 August, the whole of Paris was systematically searched by the national guard for lurking conspirators and hidden arms.
 By that time section assemblies were already passing motions demanding "the death of conspirators before the departure of citizens".
 On 31 August the Committee of Vigilance was created with Panis and Sergent-Marceau.
 According to Madame de Staël on 31 August "it was already known, that only those who were destined to be massacred were sent to that prison [of the Abbey]."

 On 1 September the Commune declared a state of emergency by decreeing that on the following day the tocsin should be rung, all able-bodied citizens convened in the Champ de Mars.

 On Sunday 2 September the 1792 French National Convention election started.
 Robespierre publicly accused Brissot and the Brissotins of plotting with the Duke of Brunswick.
 Marat was appointed as one of the six additional members of the Committee of Vigilance, but without the approval of the Executive Council.

-According to Adolphe Thiers on Sunday morning 2 September: "The keeper of the Abbaye sent away his children in the morning.
+According to Adolphe Thiers on 2 September: "The keeper of the Abbaye sent away his children in the morning.
 Dinner was served to the prisoners two hours before the accustomed time, and the knives were taken from their plates."

 Such municipal and central government as existed in Paris in September 1792 was preoccupied with organizing volunteers, supplies, and equipment for the armies on the threatened frontiers.
 Accordingly, there was no attempt to assuage popular fears that the understaffed and easily accessed prisons were full of royalists who would break out and seize the city when the national guards and other citizen volunteers had left for the war.
-According to Madame Roland Danton responded to an appeal to protect the prisoners with the comment: "To hell with the prisoners!
+According to Madame Roland.
+Danton responded to an appeal to protect the prisoners with the comment: "To hell with the prisoners!
 They must look after themselves."
-On 3 September Roland said: "Yesterday was a day that we should perhaps throw a veil on."
+On 3 September.
+Roland, her husband, said: "Yesterday was a day that we should perhaps throw a veil on."
 The other members of the provisional government – Clavière, Lebrun-Tondu, Monge and Servan, involved in organizing the country did not do much to stop the killing, or could not foresee or prevent these excesses.
 Mayor Pétion de Villeneuve turned a blind eye when he visited Bicêtre.
 Olympe de Gouges and Brissot's newspaper were the only ones condemning the September murders.